 As the name implies, electric breast pumps have to be plugged into a power source or charged if the model comes with a rechargeable battery.

-If you really want to go with an electric breast pump, but you know you’ll be on-the-go, an electric pump with a rechargeable batter (such as the Spectra S1) may be the perfect one for you.
+If you really want to go with an electric breast pump, but you know you’ll be on the go, an electric pump with a rechargeable battery (such as the Spectra S1) may be the perfect one for you.

 An electric breast pump is a must-have if you know you will be pumping often.
 Your hands will thank you!

 If you are in a time crunch, like many moms out there, you will want to make use of every minute you have.
 Pumping with an electric pump is easier and faster overall.